marcoklaassen/openai-chat-ng/README.md

 ## CI/CD

-This project includes a GitHub Actions workflow that automatically builds and pushes container images to Quay.io when changes are pushed to the `main` branch.
+This project includes a GitHub Actions workflow that automatically builds and pushes multi-architecture container images to Quay.io when changes are pushed to the `main` branch.

+The workflow builds images for both:
+- **linux/amd64** (x86_64) - for Intel/AMD processors
+- **linux/arm64** (ARM64) - for Apple Silicon (M1/M2/M3) and ARM-based servers

-The image is available at: `quay.io/mklaasse/openai-chat-ng:latest`
+The multi-arch image is available at: `quay.io/mklaasse/openai-chat-ng:latest`

+When you pull the image, it will automatically use the correct architecture for your system.

 ## Development